FIWARE/tutorials.Getting-Started/README.md

 ### Data Model Guidelines

-Although the each data entity within your context will vary according to your use case, the common structure of each data entity should be standardized order to promote reuse.
+Although the each data entity within your context will vary according to your use case, the common structure within each data entity should be standardized order to promote reuse.
 The full FIWARE data model guidelines can be found [here](http://fiware-datamodels.readthedocs.io/en/latest/guidelines/index.html).
-This tutorial has demonstrates the usage of the following recommendations:
+This tutorial demonstrates the usage of the following recommendations:

 #### All terms are defined in American English
 Although the `value` fields of the context data may be in any language, all attributes and types are written using the English language.